 The Maine Association of Nonprofits has perfectly summed up the critical importance of regular self-assessments for boards:

-A strong, vibrant board of directors is a clear indicator of a healthy organization.
-Yet even the best organizations need a periodic check-up to ensure that they cannot just survive but will really thrive in today’s environment.
-To check your board’s vital signs, or to put in place practices and strategies for a healthy and energized board, the best place to start is with a board self-assessment.
+[E]ven the best organizations need a periodic check-up to ensure that they cannot just survive but will really thrive in today’s environment.
+To check your board’s vital signs, or to put in place practices and strategies for a healthy and energized board, the best place to start is with a board self-assessment."

-- Sample self-appraisals for the board as a whole and individual board members from the Evangelical Council of Financial Accountability.
+- Sample self-appraisals for the board as a whole and individual board members (Evangelical Council of Financial Accountability)